mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 As a result, confidential computing requires to either introduce a new access control mechanism that cannot be transparently leveraged by the manager, or to restrict its access to the default mechanism.
 The notion of transparency in the change of access control configuration means that the change is not observed by the client.

-One might think that confidential computing contradicts the Popek & Goldberg theorem; rest assure, this is not the case.
-The theorem states that the VMM should execute in supervisor mode and have complete control of virtualized resources.
-The theorem identifies the VMM as being the entity that can configure the access control mechanism, but not necessarilly the one in charge of policies.
-Satisfying confidential computing requirements can be achieved by physically decoupling management from access control, while preserving certain guarantees that we enumerate next.

 ### Requirements for a solution

-From the Popek & Goldberg theorem, it follows that whatever domain executes within supervisor mode must be trusted as it has the unsupervised ability to modify access control configurations.
+From the Popek & Goldberg theorem, it follows that whatever domain executes within supervisor mode has the unsupervised ability to modify access control configurations.

 By definition of the confidential computing problem, the client does not trust its manager with unrestricted access to its resources.
 As a result, the manager, e.g., the operating system or hypervisor, cannot execute in supervisor mode.